-Some targets may support parser value set, see Section 12.11.
+Some targets may support parser value sets; see Section 13.11.
 Given a type T for the type parameter of the value set, the type of the value set is set<T>.
-The type of the value set must match to the type of all other keysetExpression in the same select expression.
+The type of the value set must match to the type of all other keysetExpressions in the same select expression.
 If there is a mismatch, the compiler must raise an error.
-The type of the values in the set must be one of bit<>, tuple, and struct.
+The type of the values in the set must be either bit<>>, int<>>, tuple, struct, or serializable enum.